-IRM in a hybrid deployment requires planning, manual configuration of the Office 365 organization, and an understanding of how clients use AD RMS servers depending on whether their mailbox is in the on-premises or Exchange Online organization.
+IRM in a hybrid deployment requires planning, manual configuration of the Microsoft 365 or Office 365 organization, and an understanding of how clients use AD RMS servers depending on whether their mailbox is in the on-premises or Exchange Online organization.

 Learn more at: IRM in Exchange hybrid deployments

 Mobile devices are supported in a hybrid deployment.
 If Exchange ActiveSync is already enabled on your existing servers, they'll continue to redirect requests from mobile devices to mailboxes located on the on-premises Mailbox server.
-For mobile devices connecting to existing mailboxes that are moved from the on-premises organization to Office 365, Exchange ActiveSync profiles will automatically be updated to connect to Office 365 on most phones.
+For mobile devices connecting to existing mailboxes that are moved from the on-premises organization to the cloud, Exchange ActiveSync profiles will automatically be updated to connect to the cloud on most phones.
 All mobile devices that support Exchange ActiveSync should be compatible with a hybrid deployment.

 We recommend that your clients use Outlook 2016 or Outlook 2013 for the best experience and performance in the hybrid deployment.
-Pre-Outlook 2010 clients aren't supported in hybrid deployments or with Office 365.
+Pre-Outlook 2010 clients aren't supported in hybrid deployments or with Microsoft 365 or Office 365.

-To create mailboxes in, or move mailboxes to, Office 365, you need to sign up for Office 365 for enterprises and you must have licenses available.
-When you sign up for Office 365, you'll receive a specific number of licenses that you can assign to new mailboxes or mailboxes moved from the on-premises organization.
-Each mailbox in Office 365 must have a license.
+To create mailboxes in, or move mailboxes to, Microsoft 365 or Office 365, you need to sign up for an appropriate subscription plan you must have licenses available.
+When you sign up, you'll receive a specific number of licenses that you can assign to new mailboxes or mailboxes moved from the on-premises organization.
+Each mailbox in the cloud must have a license.

 Antivirus and anti-spam services

-Mailboxes moved to Office 365 are automatically provided with antivirus and anti-spam protection by Exchange Online Protection (EOP), a service provided by Office 365.
+Mailboxes moved to the cloud are automatically provided with antivirus and anti-spam protection by Exchange Online Protection (EOP), a service provided by Microsoft 365 and Office 365.
 You may need to purchase additional EOP licenses for your on-premises users if you chose to route all incoming Internet mail through the EOP service.
-We recommend that you carefully evaluate whether the EOP protection in your Office 365 is also appropriate to meet the antivirus and anti-spam needs of your on-premises organization.
+We recommend that you carefully evaluate whether the EOP protection in your Microsoft 365 or Office 365 is also appropriate to meet the antivirus and anti-spam needs of your on-premises organization.
 If you have protection in place for your on-premises organization, you may need to upgrade or configure your on-premises antivirus and anti-spam solutions for maximum protection across your organization.

-Public folders are supported in Office 365, and on-premises public folders can be migrated to Office 365.
-Additionally, public folders in Office 365 can be moved to the on-premises Exchange 2016 organization.
-Both on-premises and Office 365 users can access public folders located in either organization using Outlook on the web, Outlook 2016, Outlook 2013, or Outlook 2010 SP2 or newer.
+Public folders are supported in the cloud and on-premises public folders can be migrated to the cloud.
+Additionally, public folders in the cloud can be moved to the on-premises Exchange organization.
+Both on-premises and cloud users can access public folders located in either organization using Outlook on the web, Outlook 2016, Outlook 2013, or Outlook 2010 SP2 or newer.
 Existing on-premises public folder configuration and access for on-premises mailboxes doesn't change when you configure a hybrid deployment.

 For information about keyboard shortcuts that may apply to the procedures in this checklist, see Keyboard shortcuts for the Exchange admin center.